blechschmidt/fakeroute/README.md

 ## How does it work?

-IP packet headers contain a one byte time to live (TTL, IPv4) or hop limit (HL, IPv6) field which is supposed to be decreased by every router on the packet's path in order to prevent infinite circulations.
+IP packet headers contain a one byte time to live (TTL, IPv4) or hop limit (HL, IPv6) field which is supposed to be decreased by every router on the packet's path to prevent infinite circulations.
 Initially, the sender populates the packet with a sufficiently large value.
 Most routers signal the expiry of the TTL by replying with an ICMP "TTL expired" packet to the packet sender.
 Tracerouting works by sending out packets with increasing TTL.